-There is some evidence that diversity of food production at the farm level positively affects diversity of the diet.
-In particular, recent work by Jones, Shrinivas, and Bezner-Kerr (2014) argues that there is a positive relationship between farm production and the health of household members.
-We aim to complement the work of Jones et al. in two ways.
-First, concerning technical matters, we use a panel set of data instead of cross-sectional data and apply more appropriate econometric techniques.
-Using the World Bank LSMS-ISA panel data set for Uganda, we are better able to test the reported relationships between the DDS measure and consumption diversity as reported in Jones et al. (2014).
-Panel data allows us to utilize econometric techniques which statistically control for potential problems related to omitted, static, variables which can bias results when only one year of data is used.
-In addition, we test and, when appropriate, incorporate a more complete set of household variables into the model to better account for household characteristics influencing dietary diversity (e.g. non-agricultural income, investments and transfers).
+This paper will explore the impact of production diversity when explaining the determinants of dietary diversity.
+We will base our analyses on the work of Jones, Shrinivas, and Bezner-Kerr (2014) for Malawi and we will extend their work in two ways.
+Firstly, we use panel data on farmers households instead of cross-section data.
+Panel data allows us to utilize econometric techniques which statistically control for potential problems related to unobserved heterogeneity which can bias results when cross-sections data are used.
+In addition, we control for a set of household characteristics (e.g. non-agricultural income, investments and transfers).

-The last technical addition concerns the use of a count model in place of the continuous models used in Jones et al. Our second contribution is that we test whether there is a relationship between farm production diversity and household caloric intake.
-Therefore, in addition to the relationship between farm production diversity and adequacy of nutrient consumption via diverse consumption, we add the influence of production diversity on caloric intake.
-Our contention is that an index which combines both nutrient diversity and caloric content will provide a better indication of health than one or the other index alone.
+The last technical addition concerns the use of a count model in place of the continuous models used in Jones et al.

+Secondly, Jones, Shrinivas, and Bezner-Kerr (2014) use two dietary diversity indicators in their analyses namely Household Dietary Diversity Score (HDDS), and the Food Consumption Score (FCS).
+We add another dietary diversity indicator that links household caloric intake to farm production diversity.
+Our hypothesis is that an index which combines both nutrient diversity and caloric content will provide a better indication of health than either a nutrient diversity or caloric content index alone.
 By doing so, we hope to provide a convenient, first approximation of the level of household food security and allow policy makers to better target potential policies.